 - Solvent- Usually this is an organic material or water and it acts as a carrier for the pigments and resin.

 - Additives- Exactly what it sounds like, manufactures make different products that can be added into the paint to enhance certain features.
-There is a range of these products and they do things like increase the ease of brushing, mould resistance, scuff resistance, drying and sagging resistance, etc.
+There is a range of these products and they do things like increase the ease of brushing, mold resistance, scuff resistance, drying and sagging resistance, etc.

 Now, we could spend all day on why each of these is important but we know ain’t nobody got time for that!
 So, we’ll focus on the two main points; quality and pigmentation.